 There have been zero controlled research studies on gabapentin to treat chronic pain.
-Case reports indicate mixed results.
+And case reports show mixed results.

-I found no double-blind placebo-controlled research studies in dogs.
+I found no double-blind placebo-controlled research studies on gabapentin for dogs.
 That means there’s no information to support its use in treating chronic pain.
 If you find one please forward it to me!

-A 2018 review found that gabapentin … was of no benefit in sciatica or low back pain in humans.
+A 2018 review found that gabapentin was of no benefit in sciatica or lower back pain in humans.

-First of all, I have never prescribed it myself, nor would I. The dogs I see on gabapentin come to me already taking it.
-I find other options so we can discontinue gabapentin quickly.
+I have never prescribed gabapentin myself, nor would I. The dogs I see on gabapentin come to me already taking it.
+And I find other options to replace gabapentin quickly.

-I’ve seen patients become lethargic, develop vomiting and diarrhea, and tremors.
-These symptoms all went away when we discontinued the drug.
+I’ve seen patients become lethargic or develop vomiting, diarrhea and tremors.
+These symptoms all went away when we stopped the drug.

-Two elderly patients developed signs of cognitive disorder, head pressing, getting stuck in corners, staring into space.
-Both of them recovered after discontinuing the drug.
+Two elderly patients developed signs of cognitive disorder.
+They experienced head pressing, got stuck in corners, and would stare into space.
+Both of them recovered after stopping the drug.

-Rita also witnessed a family member developing signs of senility, memory loss, and confusion with this drug.
+Rita also saw a family member develop signs of senility, memory loss, and confusion with this drug.

 - It’s caused deleterious side effects in humans